eamena-project/eamenaR/README.md

 ### BU mapping

-Get a BU file (target file, see ["what is a BU?"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bulk#bulk-upload-bu--)) from an already structured file (source file) with the [list_mapping_bu()](https://eamena-project.github.io/eamenaR/doc/list_mapping_bu) function.
+Get a BU file (*target*, see ["what is a BU?"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bulk#bulk-upload-bu--)) from an already structured file (*source*) with the [list_mapping_bu()](https://eamena-project.github.io/eamenaR/doc/list_mapping_bu) function.
 This function uses a mapping file to create the equivalences between the source file and the target file

 ```mermaid
 flowchart LR